Ovulation induction can be an important step in a woman’s journey to motherhood

 When a woman cannot ovulate, or has challenges producing fully mature eggs, ovulation induction can significantly increase her chances of conceiving.

-In general, ovulation induction medications are designed to work like a woman’s own hormones.
+In general, ovulation is prompted through medications designed to work like a woman’s own hormones.
 Whether she takes one type of fertility medication or a combination of them depends on the cause of her ovulatory problem.

 Ovulation rates and subsequent pregnancies after taking one or more of these medications depend on the woman’s diagnosis and age, as well as the presence of other factors such as underlying medical problems and polycystic ovary syndrome (PCOS).